 Whether you’ve got a garden, patio, balcony, or a windowsill, remembering to choose flowering plants that produce pollen and nectar that bees and other pollinating insects can access when you’re selecting new plants is a wonderful and worthwhile thing to do.
 By encouraging nature into your area you can really transform your garden, bringing the whole area to life.
-There’s nothing more entertaining than watching bees, butterflies and moths in your garden, these fascinating insects will raise your spirits and inspire you.
+There’s nothing more entertaining than watching bees, butterflies and moths in your garden, these fascinating insects will raise your spirits and inspire you!

-If you’re looking for beautiful plants that will encourage bees, hoverflies, butterflies and other precious pollinating insects to your garden, yet will grow well in containers, the following suggestions will help you.
+If you’re looking for beautiful plants that will encourage bees, hoverflies, butterflies, and other precious pollinating insects to your garden, yet will grow well in containers, the following suggestions will help you.

 I love growing hardy Gerbera – Gerbera garvinea, in containers.
 My plants have survived without any special care through the coldest of our winters, growing larger in size each year, and producing such an abundance of flowers that I also use them for cut flowers.
 With regular feeding and deadheading, my Gerbera garvinea have flowered non-stop from early spring, until they have really been hammered by the frosts in winter.
 Gerbera garvinea ‘Sweet Surprise’ is part of a new series of hardy Gerbera that have been specially bred to provide hardy plants that produce a continuous display of flowers over three seasons.
 This particular cultivar has large, candy pink flowers, but you’ll find different coloured flowering Gerbera from the same series.

 Thyme is a super plant to grow in containers.
-When you’re harvesting Thyme, resist temptation to remove your stems in their entirety from the very base of the plant, instead cut your harvest from the tips of your plant which will encourage bushy growth.
-There are so many varieties of Thyme to choose from, varieties of Lemon Thyme provide a delicious flavour in cooking, as does Orange-Scented Thyme.
+When you’re harvesting Thyme, resist temptation to remove your stems in their entirety from the very base of the plant; instead cut your harvest from the tips of your plant which will encourage bushy growth.
+There are so many varieties of Thyme to choose from, Lemon Thyme provide a delicious flavour in cooking, as does Orange-Scented Thyme.

 None of the plants I have mentioned here require a peat-based compost, so use a peat free alternative growing media.
 I’ve had excellent results using Dalefoot Composts, a range of peat-free composts made from 100% natural ingredients including bracken and sheep’s wool.
 Dalefoot’s wool-based potting compost is ideal for containers, the sheep’s wool that’s incorporated into this compost has naturally absorbent properties, which provide extra water retention, the result being that your containers require less watering.